mdn/content/CONTRIBUTING.md

 This document covers project setup steps along with a set of guidelines for contributing to MDN Web Docs content.
 Everyone participating in this project is expected to follow our [Code of Conduct](CODE_OF_CONDUCT.md).
-If you want to jump right in, see [Getting started on MDN][] for an overview of how to join, and the [Contribute page][] on MDN for a filtered list of tasks.
+If you want to jump right in, see [Getting started with MDN Web Docs][] for an overview of how to join, and the [Contribute page][] on MDN for a filtered list of tasks.

 ## Getting started